z0ccc/comet/readme.md

 - Run browser popup only when icon is clicked
 - Show YouTube comments as default

-Reddit Wherever contains no ads, collects no data and signup is not required.
+Upvote contains no ads, collects no data and signup is not required.

 ![Image of YouTube comment section](https://raw.githubusercontent.com/z0ccc/Reddit-Wherever/master/promo/screenshot-1.png)